cheshire0xff/bme280_udp/README.md

 One command line tool is [netcat](http://netcat.sourceforge.net) which can send and receive many kinds of packets.
 Note: please replace `192.168.0.167 3333` with desired IPV4/IPV6 address (displayed in monitor console) and port number in the following commands.

-In addition to those tools, simple Python scripts can be found under sockets/scripts directory.
-Every script is designed to interact with one of the examples.

 ### Send UDP packet via netcat
 ```
 echo "GET" | nc -w1 -u 192.168.0.167 3333